kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

 ## Implementation History

 * First version of the KEP being merged: Jan 29th, 2019
-* The proposal being approved: TBD
+* The set of features for GA approved, initial set of features marked implementable: Feb 4th, 2019
-* Implementation start for all approved changes: Jan 29th, 2019
+* Implementation start for all approved changes: Feb 4th, 2019
 * Target Kubernetes version for GA: TBD